faizan4devloper/band-landing-page/README.md

           </div>
           <div className={styles.formGroup}>
             <label>More Details</label>
-            <input
+            <textarea
-              placeholder="Enter your business details and scope of this demo in your usecase" type="text"
+              placeholder="Enter your business details and scope of this demo in your usecase.
+More details here."
+              rows="4"
               required
-            />
+            ></textarea>
           </div>
           <button type="submit" className={styles.submitButton}>
             Submit